MyTooliT/ICOc/Documentation/Tutorials.md

              └── manufacturingImageSthv2.1.10.hex
    ```

-   As alternative to the steps above you can also change the variable `STH` → `Firmware` → `Location` → `Flash` in the [configuration file][config] to point to the firmware that should be used for the flash test.
+   As alternative to the steps above you can also change the variable `STH` → `Firmware` → `Location` → `Flash` in the [configuration file](#introduction:section:changing-configuration-values) to point to the firmware that should be used for the flash test.

-2. Make sure that the configuration value in the [config file][config] are set correctly.
+2. Make sure that the configuration value in the [config file](#introduction:section:changing-configuration-values) are set correctly.
 You probably need to change at least the following variables:

    - **Name**: Please change the Bluetooth advertisement name (`STH` → `NAME` ) to the name of the STH you want to test.